mjoblin/vibinui/README.md

 #### Lyrics

-Lyrics will be shown for the currently-playing track (when available).
+Lyrics are shown for the currently-playing track (when available).

 ![Current track lyrics]